 - It tells you where the market accepted price — if 70% of volume traded between 18248 and 18254, the market agreed that was fair value

-- Anything above the VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded. was considered expensive, anything below the VAL was considered cheap
+- Anything above the VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded.
+Acts as resistance. was considered expensive, anything below the VALDefinitionValue Area Low — the lower boundary of the zone where 70% of volume traded.
+Acts as support. was considered cheap

 - The prior session's Value AreaDefinitionThe price range where 70% of volume traded.
 Defined by Value Area High (VAH) and Value Area Low (VAL). becomes the reference for the next session